heptarch/heptarch.github.io/drafts/demon.md

 Twelve flies break off from the swarm, forming an icosahedral web thousands of miles wide.
-The spider thrashes, lunges, tries to flee; the web quivers and the fly at each vertex strafes fluidly out of reach.
+The spider thrashes, lunges, tries to flee; the web quivers and each vertex strafes fluidly out of reach.
 Slowly, with ritual symmetry, they pull the web closed, folding up space as they go.
 From far off, a star winks out of existence.